 I hadn’t until one of our friends invested in a freeze dryer.
-I was amazed at how tasty the food was and how easy freeze drying is to preserve food.
+I was amazed at how tasty the food was and how easy this method to preserve food is.

 It’s truly mind-blowing.
-As blown away as I was, I could only assume others might be as interested in learning more about freeze-drying as I was.
+As blown away as I was, I could only assume others might be as interested in learning more about this method as I was.

-I’m going to share with you what freeze drying is, how to go about preserving food in this manner (with or without a machine), which foods work best for freeze drying, and how to store the foods once they’ve been freeze dried.
+I’m going to share with you what freeze-drying is, how to go about preserving food in this manner (with or without a machine), which foods work best for freeze-drying, and how to store the foods once they’ve been through this process.